Gordon Allport: Allport's trait theory

 Allport contributed to the trait theory of personality, and is known as a "trait" psychologist.
-He did not believe that people can be classified according to a small number of trait dimensions, maintaining that each person is unique and distinguished by peculiar traits.
-In one of Allport's own articles, Concepts of Trait and Personality (1927), Allport states that traits are "habits possessed of social significance" and become very predictable, traits are a unit of personality.
-Allport states that the personality of a person is the single most unique thing about a person.
+He opposed the idea that people can be classified according to a small number of trait dimensions, arguing that each person is unique and distinguished by particular traits.
+In his work, Concepts of Trait and Personality (1927), Allport states that traits are "habits possessed of social significance" and become very predictable, traits are a unit of personality.
+Allport emphasized that an individual's personality is the single most unique thing about a person.

 One of his early projects was to go through the dictionary and locate every term that he thought could describe a person.
 From this, he developed a list of 4500 trait-like words.
 He organized these words into three levels of traits.
 This is similar to Goldberg's fundamental lexical hypothesis, or the hypothesis that humans develop widely used, generic terms for individual differences in their daily interactions over time.

 Allport's three-level hierarchy of traits are: